SummittDweller/my-eleventy-blog/posts/Moving-to-Azure-DevOps.md

 My goal now with this blog is to introduce [NetlifyCMS](https://www.netlifycms.org/) into a site that's NOT hosted in [Netlify.com](https://www.netlify.com/).
 I'd also like to see if I can make [StatiCrypt](https://www.npmjs.com/package/staticrypt) work for selected pages.
 My target for all of the above is [my Azure Services portal](https://portal.azure.com/#home) leveraging [GitHub Actions](https://github.com/features/actions) for CI/CD deployment and all of the associated heavy-lifting.

+## The NetlifyCMS Piece

 I found what looks like a wonderful guide at [jahlen/hugo-azure-static-webapp](https://github.com/jahlen/hugo-azure-static-webapp).

-Let's give it a go.
+## The StatiCrypt Piece

+In addtion to the implementation shown above, I'd like to also engage [StatiCrypt](), as previously mentioned, and I found a "guide" without much guidance or documentation :frowning:  Fortunately, this "guide" at [Jack-alope/staticrypt-github-actions](https://github.com/Jack-alope/staticrypt-github-actions) does include a key example [`encrypt.yml` file](https://github.com/Jack-alope/staticrypt-github-actions/blob/main/.github/workflows/encrypt.yml).

+Let's take these two bits of wisdom for a spin, eh?

 ---